byui-cse/cse251-course/week03/teach.md

 ## Overview

 [Word Search](https://thewordsearch.com/) puzzles are fun to play.
-You will be speeding up a word search program
+You will be speeding up a word search program.

 ## Assignment